dominika-baszanowska/Air-Quality-Data-Continuous/docs/implementation.md

 ## Introduction
 **System Version:** The current version of the system is v1.0

-**Dataset:** The dataset used is called Air Quality Data Continuous, it was published on the Open Data Bristol website by the Sustainability Team.
-Broadly speaking the dataset contains measurements on pollution across different areas of Bristol during different times of day.
+**Dataset:** The dataset used is called Air Quality Data Continuous.
+It was published on the Open Data Bristol website by the Sustainability Team.
+Broadly speaking the dataset contains measurements of different types of pollutants across areas of Bristol during different times of day.

-**Issues:** Since the dataset also contains historic measurements from as far as 1993, it became highly complex to download more than 1 million records, even downloading records from one year also proved complex, as such it was agreed with Steve to download records from a particular month (March) from a given year (2021) and then upload it to the schema ISD on MySQL.
+**Issues:** Since the dataset also contains historic measurements from as far as 1993, it became highly complex to download more than 1 million records.
+Downloading records from one year also proved complex, as such it was agreed with Steve to download records from a particular month (March) from a given year (2021) and then upload it to the schema ISD on MySQL.

 **Configuration data:** MySQL created a sys schema that works as configuration data.